Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: -structures around higher order poles

-It is elementary to check, for $v=e^{\frac{\pi\ima}{3}},-1$ and $e^{-\frac{\pi\ima}{3}}$ respectively, that if $\re(R)>0$, or equivalently, if $\arg(h)\in (-\frac{\pi}{3},0)\cup(\frac{\pi}{3}, \frac{2\pi}{3})\cup(\pi, \frac{4\pi}{3})$, then $\exp\big(\sqrt{2}\re(e^{\frac{\pi\ima}{3}}v^{-1}h)\big)$ and $\exp\big(\sqrt{2}\re(e^{-\frac{\pi\ima}{3}}v^{-1}h)\big)$ are the biggest and smallest eigenvalues of $H$; whereas if $\re(R)< 0$ then one of the two is the intermediate eigenvalue.
+It is elementary to check, for $v=e^{\frac{\pi\ima}{3}},-1$ and $e^{-\frac{\pi\ima}{3}}$ respectively, that if $\re(R)>0$, or equivalently, if $\arg(\tau)\in (-\frac{\pi}{3},0)\cup(\frac{\pi}{3}, \frac{2\pi}{3})\cup(\pi, \frac{4\pi}{3})$, then $\exp\big(\sqrt{2}\re(e^{\frac{\pi\ima}{3}}v^{-1}\tau)\big)$ and $\exp\big(\sqrt{2}\re(e^{-\frac{\pi\ima}{3}}v^{-1}\tau)\big)$ are the biggest and smallest eigenvalues of $H$; whereas if $\re(R)< 0$ then one of the two is the intermediate eigenvalue.
 This shows that $X'$ has principal geodesic boundary if and only if $\re(R)>0$, completing the proof. \end{proof}

-Note that if $g=|\dz|^2$, so that the affine spherical immersion in question and its projectivization are the maps $\iota_0$ and $\delta_0$ studied in Sections \ref{subsec_titeica} and \ref{subsec_bord1}, the above propositions can be easily verified.
-In fact, a key tool used to prove these propositions is the \emph{osculation map} introduced in \cite{dumas-wolf}, which measures the deviation between $\iota_0$ and an affine spherical immersion $\iota$ tangent to $\iota_0$ at a given point $z_0$ with the same normalized Pick differential $\dz^3$ but arbitrary Blaschke metric $g$.
+To explain the idea of proof of the above propositions, we first note that if $g=|\dz|^2$, so that the affine spherical embedding in question and its projectivization are the maps $\iota_0$ and $\delta_0$ studied in Sections \ref{subsec_titeica} and \ref{subsec_bord1}, the propositions can be verified with the explicit expressions.
+For general $g$, we study the \emph{osculation map} introduced in \cite{dumas-wolf}, which measures the deviation of $\iota$ from $\iota_0$.
+The precise definition of this map goes as follows.
+Given a simply connected domain $U\subset\mathbb{C}$ and a solution $g$ to Wang's equation on $(U,\dz^3)$, we let